jundalisay/spblist/content/en/research/aristotle/metaphysics/book-1/part-9.md

 <!-- But, further, all other things cannot come from the Forms in any of the usual senses of 'from'.
 And to say that they are patterns and the other things share in them is to use empty words and poetical metaphors.
 For what is it that works, looking to the Ideas?  -->

 Any object can either become like another object without being copied from it.
-- This means that Socrates or a man like Socrates exist.
+- This means that Socrates or a man like Socrates exists.
 - Evidently, this might be so even if Socrates were eternal.

 There will be several patterns of the same thing and therefore several Forms.